 Thousands of people, upon release from jail, search the Internet for phrases like, “Is a DUI a felony in Georgia?” or “Is a DUI a misdemeanor or a felony?”
 Because almost every state’s DWI-DUI laws call for the custodial arrest of any person charged with driving under the influence, many citizens arrested for drunk driving are convinced that their arrest must be a felony.
 A felony DUI carries serious consequences.

-Below, the most common questions on this topic get answered, by an Atlanta DUI lawyer who has been a drunk driving book author for over a quarter of a century.
+Below, the most common questions on this topic get answered, by a DUI lawyer in Atlanta who has been a drunk driving book author for over a quarter of a century.

 The legislative branch of government writes laws in each state.
-Those legislators decide which situations and circumstances will escalate a misdemeanor DUI to make them DUI felonies.
-So far, no state has passed a first offense DUI as being a felony, absent other aggravating circumstances or factors.
+Those legislators decide which situations and circumstances will escalate a misdemeanor DUI to make it a DUI felony.
+So far, no state has passed a first-offense DUI as being a felony, absent other aggravating circumstances or factors.

 The three most common ways for felony DUI charges to occur are:

 As covered by the previous answer, your state laws (where you are driving) control when a driver is going to be charged with DUI felony.
 Using the example of a school bus driver being held to a higher standard in GA, if a South Carolina school bus coming to a Georgia venue to play a high school football “challenge” game is pulled over for a traffic ticket and the driver is arrested for DUI in Georgia, this special felony law in Georgia applies.